Houses in multiple occupancy

 - for two people - 10.22m²

 Landlords must also provide facilities where tenants can store waste while waiting for scheduled council refuse collections.
-Find out more about the new regulations.
+Find out more about the regulations on GOV.UK.

 Guidance documents